 - 70% of consumers prefer to receive commercial marketing through email.

-The small business owner’s customers have email accounts, whether they use Instagram or not.
-More consumers will use this as their primary tool for social and business interaction in the coming years.
+Every small business owner and their customers have email accounts; the same can’t be said for other social media platforms.
+And as time goes on, more consumers will use this as their primary tool for social and business interaction in the coming years.

-There are multiple ways to ensure that a business email is noticed, opened, and read:
+The worst place for an email is in the trash folder.
+After months of research, here are some of the best ways to ensure that a business email is noticed, opened, and read:

 - Create a subject line that jumps out from the consumer’s inbox.
 A/B Test it.
 Enhance it.
 Optimize it.